Anime: Technique

 Modern anime follows a typical animation production process, involving storyboarding, voice acting, character design, and cel production.
 Since the 1990s, animators have increasingly used computer animation to improve the efficiency of the production process.
 Early anime works were experimental, and consisted of images drawn on blackboards, stop motion animation of paper cutouts, and silhouette animation.
 Cel animation grew in popularity until it came to dominate the medium.
 In the 21st century, the use of other animation techniques is mostly limited to independent short films, including the stop motion puppet animation work produced by Tadahito Mochinaga, Kihachirō Kawamoto and Tomoyasu Murata.
 Computers were integrated into the animation process in the 1990s, with works such as Ghost in the Shell (1995) and Princess Mononoke (1997) mixing cel animation with computer-generated imagery.
 Fuji Film, a major cel production company, announced it would cease cel production, causing an industry panic to procure cel imports and hastening the switch to digital processes.

 Prior to the digital era, anime was produced with traditional animation methods using a pose to pose approach.
 The majority of mainstream anime uses fewer expressive key frames and more in-between animation.

 Japanese animation studios were pioneers of many limited animation techniques, and have given anime a distinct set of conventions.
-Unlike Disney animation, where the emphasis is on the movement, anime emphasizes the art quality and lets limited animation techniques make up for the lack of time spent on movement.
+Unlike, for example: Disney animation, where the emphasis is on the movement, anime emphasizes the art quality and lets limited animation techniques make up for the lack of time spent on movement.
 Such techniques are often used not only to meet deadlines but also as artistic devices.
 Anime scenes often place emphasis on achieving three-dimensional views, and backgrounds are instrumental in creating the atmosphere of the work.
-The backgrounds are not always purely fictional and are occasionally based on real locations, as exemplified in Howl's Moving Castle and The Melancholy of Haruhi Suzumiya.
+The backgrounds are not always purely fictional and are occasionally based on real locations, as exemplified in Lucky Star and The Melancholy of Haruhi Suzumiya.
 John Oppliger stated that anime is one of the rare mediums where putting together an all-star cast usually comes out looking "tremendously impressive".

 The cinematic effects of anime differentiates itself from the stage plays found in American animation.
 Anime is cinematically shot as if by camera, including panning, zooming, and distance and angle shots to more complex dynamic shots that would be difficult to produce in reality.
 In anime, the animation is almost always produced before the voice acting, contrary to American animation, where the voice acting typically comes first.